 Your spouse and dependent children may also be eligible for continuation coverage if it's determined that you canceled their regular health plan coverage to prevent them from qualifying for continuation coverage (in anticipation of your divorce, for example).
 In this situation, your spouse and dependent children must notify Chevron within 60 days if you're divorced or if an enrolled child no longer satisfies the eligibility requirements for regular health plan coverage.
-Please see the Eligibility chapter, Eligible Children and Other Dependents sections for details on eligibility.
+Please see the Eligibility section, Eligible Children and Other Dependents headings in the Overview of the Plan chapter for details on eligibility.
 Your domestic partner and dependent children must notify Chevron within 31 days if your domestic partnership ends.
 If your spouse/domestic partner and dependent children do not notify Chevron within the above time limits, they will become permanently ineligible for future continuation coverage as a result of that qualifying event.